Crypto-Link-Payments/crypto-link/docs/INTEGRATIONMANUAL.md

 a request by opening issue

 ### Guild owner commands
-The list of all available commands can be viewed [here](GUILDOWNERS.md)
+The list of all available commands on how to monetize guild can be viewed [here](GUILDOWNERS.md)